thaliaarchi/notes/compilers/cranelift/ae-graphs.md

 should extract that term, instead of an equivalent one?
 How is the cost computed?

-### Rewrites and repair
+### Union nodes

+E-graphs perform rewrites in a batch, then repair invariants.
 Fixup requires backlinks (parent pointers) and re-interning, which are costly.
 Parent lists, duplicated node storage, and parent list merging and deduping should be eliminated.
 Instead, perform all rewrites eagerly.

 Cycles occur in e-graphs, even if the original e-graph is acyclic (e.g., from SSA).
 For example, x + 0 => x has a self-edge.